The superannuation guarantee (SG) rate and why it’s important

 The term 'superannuation guarantee' might not be one you come across every day, but it's important to understand because it dictates the minimum percentage of your earnings that your employer has to pay into your super.
 This money will help fund your retirement.

 To understand the importance of the superannuation guarantee, you need to know how it relates to your super.
-Super is the money paid into your chosen super fund and saved for your retirement.
-You can contribute personal/voluntary contributions to your super at any time1 and your employer has a legal obligation to contribute regular payments on your behalf2 .
-Many people will use their super alongside any government age pension payments they’re entitled to, to live a more comfortable lifestyle when they stop working.
+The super guarantee (SG) is the money your employer pays into your chosen super fund so that it can be invested to help save money for your retirement.
+Throughout your working life, you can generally help grow your super by making extra, voluntary contributions1 and your employer has a legal obligation to contribute regular payments on your behalf2.
+Many people will use their super alongside any government age pension payments they're entitled to, to live a more comfortable lifestyle when they stop working.

 The superannuation guarantee rate

-The superannuation guarantee, or SG, dictates the minimum percentage of your earnings your employer needs to pay into your super fund.
+The superannuation guarantee dictates the minimum percentage of your earnings your employer needs to pay into your super fund.
 The Australian Government controls and legislates the super guarantee.

-SG contributions are important for future financial security
+SG contributions are important for your future financial security

 The superannuation guarantee is an important part of the superannuation system.
 It was introduced on 1 July 1992 to increase the financial security of Australians once they are no longer working.
 Its aim is to provide funding for Australians in retirement, so that fewer people have to rely solely on the Government Aged Pension as a source of income.